JacquesCarette/Drasil/README.md

 To better understand the requirements for Drasil, we follow an example-driven approach, based on a set of [case studies](https://github.com/smiths/caseStudies).
 This is akin to test-driven engineering, but at the system level.
 The [currently generated examples](https://jacquescarette.github.io/Drasil/) serve as a good introduction to what we mean.

-We wrote a [our position paper](https://github.com/JacquesCarette/Drasil/blob/master/People/Dan/ICSE%20Workshop%20-%20SE4Science/ICSE_LiterateFrameworkForSCSoftware_LSS.pdf) detailing our origianl ideas - but this is getting somewhat obsolete now.
+We wrote a [our position paper](https://github.com/JacquesCarette/Drasil/blob/master/People/Dan/ICSE%20Workshop%20-%20SE4Science/ICSE_LiterateFrameworkForSCSoftware_LSS.pdf) detailing our original ideas - but this is getting somewhat obsolete now.
 You can also take a look at [a poster](https://github.com/JacquesCarette/Drasil/blob/master/People/Dan/CAS%20Poster%20Competition/Poster/DrasilPoster.pdf).

 ## Quick Start